NickV05/Shippmate-Docs/README.md

   ],
   "declaredValue": 170.00,
   "currency": "USD",
+  "incoterms": "DDP", // DDU is available only for export from US, DDP is mandatory for all imports to the US and for all Bringer shipments
-  "incoterms": "DDP", // Currently supporting only DDP "shippingPurpose": "SALE",
+  "shippingPurpose": "SALE",
   "pickup": {  // Optional UPS pickup object
     "pickupDate": "2023-06-16",